10 – War Within a Breath

 # 3 – Freedom

-What a perfect song to close a perfect album; this bad boy is, of course, from their self-titled opus.
+What a perfect song to close a perfect album; this bad boy is, of course, from their self-titled debut.
 It was released as the fourth single off of the album, and pretty much focuses on what one would come to expect from a song with this title.
 Its music video focused on the trial of Native American activists and one of the leaders of the American Indian Movement.
 The song does a great job of making the listener question the freedom they actually have in their society, and it does so over a delicious plate of overpowered instruments.

 # 2 – Know Your Enemy